How nutrition got my health back on track

 I understand living with a chronic health problem

-My own journey with a chronic health condition that ultimately led me to becoming a nutritional therapist began as a teenager.
-I had painful, heavy periods, bad PMS and low energy levels.
+My own journey with a chronic health condition led me to becoming a nutritional therapist.
+As a teenager I had painful, heavy periods, bad PMS and low energy levels.
 On top of that I had a terrible immune system and got every bug going and then took weeks to get rid of it.

 My pain levels kept getting worse and so at the age of 19 I went to see a GP.
 There was no testing or diagnosis, and I was put on the oral contraceptive pill to manage my symptoms.
 For the next ten years I yo-yoed on and off the pill due to the side effects – I seemed to get every one going.
 My health was getting progressively worse and, in the end, I had constant pain and cystitis, terrible PMS and felt permanently exhausted.
 It had got to the point that I could barely walk to the end of the road as it caused so much pain and I was not sure how much longer I could stay in my job.

 I felt so frustrated that my GP did not seem to be able to help and was desperate to feel even slightly better than I did.
 I wanted my life back and to be able to go out and do what my friends in the 20s were doing rather than being sat at home with a hot water bottle to try and ease the pain.

 My diagnosis and breakthrough moment

 Finally, I was referred to a gynecologist and diagnosed with endometriosis, a painful gynaecological condition.
 At first it was a relief – there was an explanation for my symptoms, and I hoped that meant there would also be a way to relieve them.
 However, that relief soon turned to despair when I was told my only option was to take hormone treatment.
 Every version of the pill I tried had given me side effect and I couldn’t even take strong painkillers to manage the pain as I reacted so badly to them, so I felt reluctant to try any stronger hormones.